Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: Post-event Topology Control Formulation

-In contrast to the preventive control formulation where the budget-constrained topology control are first-stage decisions, the corrective control focuses on deciding on the topology control actions in the recourse (or second-stage) problem.
-The rationale behind this choice is that performing topology control once the wildfire-related outage scenario is realized or known with certainty, provides more flexibility and can aid in achieving better cost reduction in terms of ramping and load shed.
-Note that such near real-time control may not be possible and requires excellent wildfire forecast and fast communications.
-Nonetheless, we present the formulation for the two-stage corrective control problem below and compare its performance with preventive control later:
+In contrast to the pre-event formulation, where topology control is the first-stage decision, the post-event control decides on the topology control actions in the recourse (or second-stage) problem.
+Performing topology control once the PSPS scenario is realized/known provides more flexibility.
+It can aid in achieving reduced ramping and load shed, though it might be less practical to implement.
+The formulation follows:

-The first-stage and second-stage decision variables for the above formulation are given by the sets $\{(p_i^g)\}$ and $\{(z_{ij}^{\text{on},s}), (z_{ij}^{\text{off},s}), (\theta_i^s), (r_i^s), (\ell_{i}^s), (p_{ij}^s), (\theta_{ij}^s)\}$, respectively.
-For each outage scenario $s \in \mathcal S$, the definitions of $z_{ij}^{\text{on},s}$ for $(i, j) \in \mathcal E^{\text{on}}$ and $z_{ij}^{\text{off},s}$ for $(i, j) \in \mathcal E^{\text{off}}$ are similar to the corresponding ones in Section \ref{sec:preventive}.
-The only difference between the preventive and the corrective control formulations is that the corrective control problem has binary decision variables (topology control) only in the second stage while the preventive has them only the first stage.
-Mathematically, this makes the corrective control a more challenging problem to solve to global optimality with a strong need for heuristics.
-This is unlike the preventive control problem that can be solved to global optimality using standard techniques like Bender's decomposition \cite{jiang2012benders} or the Progressive Hedging (PH) algorithm \cite{watson2011progressive}.
-In the next section, we present an overview of the PH algorithm \cite{watson2011progressive} to solve the preventive and the corrective control problems presented thus far.
-The PH algorithm, in comparison with alternatives like Bender's \cite{rahmaniani2017benders} or dual decomposition \cite{caroe1999dual}, has a greater ability to handle both the preventive and the corrective control problems within a single framework and does not need information of duals from the second-stage problems.
+The first-stage and second-stage decision variables for the above formulation are given by the sets $\{(p_i^g)\}$, and $\{(z_{ij}^{s}), (\theta_i^s), (r_i^s), (\ell_{i}^s), (p_{ij}^s), (\theta_{ij}^s)\}$, respectively.
+For each PSPS scenario $s \in \mathcal S$, the definitions of $z_{ij}^{s}$ for $(i, j) \in \mathcal E$ are similar to the corresponding ones in Section \ref{sec:preventive}.
+The only difference between pre-event and post-event control is that the former has binary decision variables for topology control in the first stage.
+In contrast, the latter has them in the second stage.
+Mathematically, solving the post-event control problem to global optimality is a more challenging task, and thus, there is a stronger need for heuristics.
+In the next section, we present an overview of our approach using the PH algorithm \cite{Rockafellar1991,watson2011progressive} to solve these optimization formulations.